-Shaping of plant crystals are not a simple structure, they take different shapes.
+Shaping of plant crystals are not a simple structure, they formed take different shapes.
 They are identifiable formations with special geometric shapes expressed in formulas in mathematics.
 Some of these is called as druse crystals.
-In our microscopic investigations, we observed that the druse crystals display a minimal surface feature, which has an important place in the field of mathematics.
+In the our the microscopic investigations, we observed that the druse crystals display a minimal surface feature, which has an important place in the field of mathematics.
 The term minimal surface is a mathematical concept and a surface that minimizes its occupied space.
 This means having zero average curvature.
-These surfaces appear as surfaces that minimize the total surface area with some restrictions (Lagrange 1760, Weisstein 2017 Fomenko and Tuzhilin 1991).
+These surfaces appear as surfaces that minimize the total surface area with some restrictions (Lagrange, 1760; Weisstein, 2017; Fomenko and Tuzhilin, 1991).